USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_running_a_simulation.md

 make
 ```

-The Make utility is smart enough to compiled only the modified files and all associated file which are defined by the dependency of each source file in the Makefile.
+The Make utility is smart enough to compile only the modified files and all associated file which are defined by the dependency of each source file in the Makefile.

 ## 5.7 Running CCTM